gammapy/gammapy/docs/user-guide/howto.rst

 This issue might happen when the position of a model has no defined range.
 The minimizer might scan positions outside the spatial range in which the IRFs are computed and then it gets lost.

-The simple solution is to add a physically-motivated range on the model's position, which solves the issue in most of the times.
-The documentation of the `models sub-package <https://docs.gammapy.org/1.0/tutorials/api/models.html#modifying-model-parameters>`_ explains how to add a validity range of a model parameter.
+The simple solution is to add a physically-motivated range on the model's position, e.g. within the field of view or around an excess position.
+Most of the time, this tip solves the issue.
+The documentation of the
+`models sub-package <https://docs.gammapy.org/1.0/tutorials/api/models.html#modifying-model-parameters>`_
+explains how to add a validity range of a model parameter.